lamw/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/compliance/Get-VCFComplianceStandard.md

 PCI          {4.0}
 ```

-This example shows how to retrieve a list of all VCF compliance audit standards and versions
+This example shows how to retrieve a list of all compliance audit standards and versions.